WCSCourses/PRS_2025/course_modules_2025/Day4_Practical1.md

 What it is: The phased haplotypes file for all samples, in BCF/VCF format.<br/>
 Why it’s important: RFMix needs phased data (i.e. which alleles are on each parental chromosome) to model the sequential inheritance patterns that distinguish ancestry tracts.

--r ./reference/chr22_reference.bcf
+-r ./reference/chr22_reference.bcf <br/>
-What it is: The reference panel BCF/VCF for chromosome 22, containing known‐ancestry haplotypes.
+What it is: The reference panel BCF/VCF for chromosome 22, containing known‐ancestry haplotypes.<br/>
-Why it’s important: These labeled haplotypes train the random‐forest classifier to recognize ancestry‐specific patterns in your target data.
+Why it’s important: These labeled haplotypes train the random‐forest classifier to recognize ancestry‐specific patterns in your target data.<br/>

---analyze-range=26.86-31.80
+--analyze-range=26.86-31.80<br/>
-What it is: Restricts inference to the genetic map window from 26.86 cM to 31.80 cM on the chromosome.
+What it is: Restricts inference to the genetic map window from 26.86 cM to 31.80 cM on the chromosome.<br/>
-Why it’s important: Focusing on a subregion speeds up computation and can improve accuracy if you only care about a particular locus or block.
+Why it’s important: Focusing on a subregion speeds up computation and can improve accuracy if you only care about a particular locus or block.<br/>

--m ./data/rfmix/1KG_superpop_vs_ID.txt
+-m ./data/rfmix/1KG_superpop_vs_ID.txt<br/>
-What it is: The sample‐map file: each line maps a sample (or haplotype) ID to its population label.
+What it is: The sample‐map file: each line maps a sample (or haplotype) ID to its population label.<br/>
-Why it’s important: RFMix uses these labels to teach the Randm Forest classifier which haplotype patterns correspond to which ancestral group.
+Why it’s important: RFMix uses these labels to teach the Randm Forest classifier which haplotype patterns correspond to which ancestral group.<br/>

---chromosome=${i}
+--chromosome=${i}<br/>
-What it is: Tells RFMix which chromosome number to process—in this case, the value of i (22).
+What it is: Tells RFMix which chromosome number to process—in this case, the value of i (22).<br/>
-Why it’s important: Ensures the tool applies the correct genetic map and reference panel for that chromosome.
+Why it’s important: Ensures the tool applies the correct genetic map and reference panel for that chromosome.<br/>

--g ./reference/1kg_chr1-22.gmap
+-g ./reference/1kg_chr1-22.gmap<br/>
-What it is: The genetic map file mapping physical positions (bp) to genetic distances (cM) for chromosomes 1–22.
+What it is: The genetic map file mapping physical positions (bp) to genetic distances (cM) for chromosomes 1–22.<br/>
-Why it’s important: Accurate local ancestry inference depends on knowing recombination rates; the genetic map lets RFMix translate base‐pair positions into recombination distances.
+Why it’s important: Accurate local ancestry inference depends on knowing recombination rates; the genetic map lets RFMix translate base‐pair positions into recombination distances.<br/>

---n-threads=4
+--n-threads=4<br/>
-What it is: Number of CPU threads to use in parallel.
+What it is: Number of CPU threads to use in parallel.<br/>
-Why it’s important: Speeds up the random‐forest training and ancestry assignment steps by leveraging multiple cores.
+Why it’s important: Speeds up the random‐forest training and ancestry assignment steps by leveraging multiple cores.<br/>

--o ./out/rfmix/chr${i}.local_ancestry
+-o ./out/rfmix/chr${i}.local_ancestry<br/>
-What it is: The output prefix for all result files (e.g. .msp.tsv, .fb.tsv).
+What it is: The output prefix for all result files (e.g. .msp.tsv, .fb.tsv).<br/>
-Why it’s important: Organizes outputs per chromosome and ensures you can trace results back to the exact input settings.
+Why it’s important: Organizes outputs per chromosome and ensures you can trace results back to the exact input settings.<br/>

 #### Questions
 ##### (i) ...